Why Are We Moral? An LLM-based Agent Simulation Approach to Study Moral Evolution: General Discussions

 \subsection{Code Release}

-Our baseline code is attached in the submission as a minimal viable program.
-Full code will be released upon paper publication under the MIT license.
-This platform will be actively maintained and updated to support more features to support more research questions.
+Our code has been released under the MIT license at \url{https://github.com/MoralAgentSim/Simulation-Engine}.
+A project page with documentation and examples is available at \url{https://MoralAgentSim.github.io}.
+This platform will be actively maintained and updated to support more features and research questions.
 We welcome any collaboration, contribution, feedback, and feature requests.